hearsh/WebTechProject/readme.md

 Has helper functions to maintain the data of the project.
 Each of these functions have their own state of data which they maintain

 ##### MinHeap
 It is used to maintain a min heap to store the top three project tags and user tags.
 The tags have a score attached to them which is calculted using probability.
+We opted for the top 3 as we aimed for faster loading times.

 ##### ProjectData
 It has helper functions to get project data.
 Used to get a page of projects and also single projects.